Arjan de Zeeuw: Club career

 In the summer 2005, after falling out with then-Portsmouth manager Alain Perrin, he returned to Wigan Athletic for the nominal fee of £90,000.
 De Zeeuw, who is now advanced in years for the life of a footballer, wanted the guarantee of first-team football which Perrin was unwilling to provide.
 The majority of Portsmouth supporters lamented this decision and loss of their former captain, who had a very consistent season with Wigan at the heart of their defence, helping them to a better-than-expected mid-table finish and even received praise from then Prime Minister Tony Blair.

 De Zeeuw is considered by many to be an excellent example of professionalism in the modern game.
 He refused to retaliate after El Hadji Diouf spat in his face during a match at the Reebok Stadium in November 2004.
 His response was to score the winning goal in Portsmouth's 1–0 victory.

 In Wigan's second Premiership season, he struggled to get a regular first team place due to a series of injuries and was released by the club on 17 May 2007.
 Whilst at Wigan he started in the 2006 Football League Cup Final.
 In a poll to celebrate the centenary of the Professional Footballers' Association fans voted De Zeeuw to be the best player of all time for Wigan Athletic.

 In June 2007, it was announced that De Zeeuw had signed a one-year contract with Coventry City.
 During pre-season training, a freak accident left the defender sidelined for 6 to 8 weeks.
 He made his debut against Bristol City on 15 September 2007.
 It was announced towards the end of the 2007–08 season that De Zeeuw would be one of eight first team players whose contracts would not be renewed.
-His season was hampered by injury and lack of form leading to new manager Chis Coleman decided he was surplus to requirements.
+His season was hampered by injury and lack of form leading to new manager Chris Coleman decided he was surplus to requirements.

 In 2009, he signed with ADO'20.

-Post football career
+Personal life

-Following his retirement in 2009, De Zeeuw began working as an investigative detective in Alkmaar, specialising in forensics and stating PCR was among his most loved techniques.
+Following his retirement in 2009, De Zeeuw began working as an investigative detective in Alkmaar, specialising in forensics.